RDS Music Bursary

 Former winners of the RDS Music Bursary have the chance to be selected for a new Performance Award which has been created thanks to the support of Michael and Loret O'Brien.
 The RDS Collins Memorial Performance is in association with the Blackwater Valley Opera Festival (formerly Lismore Opera Festival.
-A previous RDS Music Bursary Winner will be selected annually by the Artistic Director of Lismore Opera, and will be given a performance opportunity at the Lismore Opera Festival which takes place in June in Lismore, Co.
+A previous RDS Music Bursary Winner will be selected annually by the Artistic Director of Lismore Opera each year, and will be given a performance opportunity at the Lismore Opera Festival which takes place in June in Lismore, Co.
 Waterford.
-The first recipient will be violinist Patrick Rafter (2015 RDS Music Bursary winner) who will give a recital in St. Carthage's Cathedral on Sunday, June 4 in Lismore.
+The first recipient was violinist Patrick Rafter (2015 RDS Music Bursary winner) who gave a recital in St. Carthage's Cathedral on Sunday, June 4 in Lismore.
 The 2018 recepient is pianist Máire Carroll who won the RDS Music Bursary in 2012.

 For further information please contact: